-Non-exempt employees are entitled to overtime pay for work in excess of 40 hours per week or eight hours in any calendar day (or, instead of calendar day, alternative 24-hour cycle determined by the employer, subject to certain requirements).
-Employees generally may not opt out of these statutory limitations.
+Non-exempt employees are entitled to overtime pay for work in excess of 40 hours per week or eight hours in any calendar day (or, instead of calendar day, an alternative 24-hour cycle determined by the

-Under Law No. 4, an employer and employee may agree in writing to establish an alternate working week in which an employee works 10 regular hours for four days (which do not have to be consecutive) each week, without incurring the employer's obligation to pay daily overtime.
+Under Law No. 4 of 26 January 2017 (the Labor Transformation and Flexibility Act (Law No. 4)), an employer and employee may agree in writing to establish an alternate working week in which an employee works 10 regular hours for four days (which do not have to be consecutive) each week, without incurring the employer's obligation to pay daily overtime.
 However, if, under the alternate working week, an employee works more than 10 hours in a day, the employee is owed overtime.
 Alternate week schedule agreements must be in writing and voluntary.